 All children in receipt of Pupil Premium Funding will be given a Pupil Premium Pack containing:

 - School uniform and PE kit to improve self-esteem

-- Stationary to support children doing their homework
+- Stationary and Revision Guides to support children doing their homework

 - All trips paid for to boost extra-curricular and life experiences

 - Funding of additional hours for children to work with the Digital Media Technician to develop langauage acquistion and writing for purpose

 - Teaching Assistant hours to run Mathletics and Homework Clubs to provide access to online resources and support with homework tasks

 - CPD funding to continue to support staff to deliver Quality First Teaching

 - Funding for staff development around Talk for Learning to improve vocabulary and language acquisition

 - End of term teacher assessments to measure the gap in attainment between disadvantaged and non-disadvantaged children